A ticket is an overview of activities connected in one thread. The ticket can include email, calls, SMS, or any other available activity.

 Select a view from the list between the main menu and the tickets.
 A view works like a predefined filter that helps you see relevant tickets.
 Views are set up by your administrator or team leader.
 To set up your own filters, see Filtering.

-To set up your own filter, click the Filter button at the top left of the ticket list in any view.
+To set up your own filter, click the blue Filter button at the top left of the ticket list in any view.

 The Search window will open.
 Define your filter and click Search at the bottom of the window to apply the filter.
 You can save your filter using Filter schemes.